dssg/MLinPractice/README.md

         Ghani, R. et al. DSSG Blog.
 [Available Online](http://www.dssgfellowship.org/2020/01/23/top-10-ways-your-machine-learning-models-may-have-leakage/)

-  - **Thursday, October 5: Reviewing Project Modeling Results**
-    In this class, we’ll take some time to look at the modeling results from the group projects, providing some feedback and advice for finalizing the models before applying interpretability methods to them.

-  - **DUE MONDAY, OCTOBER 9:** Project Update 5 (Updated Modeling Results and Model Selection)

-  - **Tuesday, October 10: Working Session for Updating Models**
-    For this session, we’ll meet together for a working session to provide some time to incorporate feedback on the latest round of modeling results.
-We’ll be on hand to help groups debug and improve their results.

   - **Thursday, October 12: No Class, Midterm Distributed**
     We'll cancel class on this day to provide some extra time for working